Even Your Small Items are Worth Protecting.

 • Earthquake and landslides*

-• Wear and tear
+• Wear and tear of unit

-• Mold
+• Mould

-• Damage caused by insects, vermin, and animals
+• Damage caused by insects, vermin and animals

-• Any damage caused by your illegal activities
+• Any damages caused by illegal activities

 • War or terrorism